Ehiksalex/CapacityBay-Group-Epsilon-Web-Pro1/README.md

 * [Introduction] (https://www.w3schools.com/html/html_editors.asp)
 * [Editors] (https://www.w3schools.com/html/html_editors.asp)

-You can improve it by sending pull requests to (https://github.com/placidaxid/CapacityBay-Group-Epsilon-Web-Pro1)
+You can improve it by sending pull requests to [Ehiksalex](https://github.com/Ehiksalex/CapacityBay-Group-Epsilon-Web-Pro1)

-## Contributing

 The main purpose of this repository is to continue producing new web design layouts, making it faster and easier to use.